Proud to be celebrating 170 years in business

 If you are considering purchasing a franchise our legal team can review the franchise agreement to help you understand the obligations that you have under the complicated documents.

 • An asset sale is when a buyer purchases the assets of a business which could include, for example, the equipment owned by the business, the goodwill of the business, the trading name and a lease of the premises from which the business trades.
 A share sale is where a buyer purchases the shares of a limited company.
-There are differences in how tax is calculated between an asset sale and a share sale and we always advise our clients to speak to their accountant in order to ascertain how best the deal should be structured in the best way possible for them from a tax perspective.
+There are differences in how tax is calculated between an asset sale and a share sale and we always advise our clients to speak to their accountant in order to ascertain how best the deal should be structured for them from a tax perspective.

 • If during the due diligence process a potential buyer is likely to obtain information in relation to your business that could harm the business in the event that the sale falls through and the information or knowledge that they have learnt is repeated to others, then we would suggest that you ask the buyer to enter into a non-disclosure/confidentiality agreement.

-• Due to the nature of a share purchase and the fact that the buyer is purchasing the shares of the company with all of its history, there is usually more due diligence to be undertaken by a potential buyer in a share purchase meaning that a share purchase is likely to take longer than an asset purchase.
+• Due to the nature of a share purchase and the fact that the buyer is purchasing the shares of the company with all of its history, there is usually more due diligence to be undertaken by a potential buyer in a share purchase, meaning that a share purchase is likely to take longer than an asset purchase.
 That said, each case is of course different and if the potential buyer did not wish to undertake extensive due diligence, the process could be completed more quickly.
 In a share purchase there are various ancillary documents to be drafted and negotiated in addition to the Share Purchase Agreement such as resignations, board minutes, Companies House forms, a disclosure letter and a consultancy agreement, if relevant.
 There are usually less documents to negotiate in an asset purchase and this coupled with the fact that less due diligence may be required to be carried out by the potential buyer, means that an asset purchase will usually proceed more quickly than a share purchase.

-• Warranties are promises that the seller gives about the business that they are selling and if the seller is found to be in breach of warranties following completion of the sale, the buyer can bring a claim against the seller for breach of warranties, subject to any limitations set out in the Asset Sale and Purchase Agreement or the Share Purchase Agreement.
+• Warranties are promises that the seller gives about the business they are selling and if the seller is found to be in breach of warranties following completion of the sale, the buyer can bring a claim against the seller for breach of warranties, subject to any limitations set out in the Asset Sale and Purchase Agreement or the Share Purchase Agreement.

 • A disclosure letter is a letter prepared by the seller which makes disclosures against the warranties that they have given.
 For example, the Asset Sale and Purchase Agreement or Share Purchase Agreement may contain warranties that the seller is able to give but there may be relevant information in relation to those warranties that they feel should be disclosed against them.
 The disclosure letter is one of the documents that will be negotiated during the transaction so that the buyer and seller are both happy with its content.
 If the seller has disclosed information in the disclosure letter, the buyer is unable to bring a claim against the seller arising from those facts following completion.